Frequently Asked Questions

 How do Earthquake Early Warning systems work?

-Currently, there are two approaches to earthquake early warning (EEW): the “single station” (“on-site”) approach and the “network” approach.
+There are two basic approaches to earthquake early warning (EEW): the “single station” (“on-site”) approach and the “network” approach.

-Single-station approach: In this approach a single sensor detects the arrival of the faster but weaker P-wave and warns before the arrival of the slower, more destructive S-wave.
-This approach is relatively simple, but it is less accurate and more prone to false alerts compared to the network approach.
+Single-station approach: This is often called the “on-site” approach because a single sensor located at the site to be protected detects the arrival of the faster but weaker P-wave and warns before the arrival of the slower, more destructive S-wave.
+This approach is relatively simple, but it can be less accurate and more prone to false alerts compared to the network approach.
 It also provides less warning time than the network approach for most events.

 California routinely experiences small and moderate earthquakes that do little or no damage.
 In the vast majority of cases, EEW will alert users that although the ground is about to shake, the expected shaking will be predicted to be slight or moderate.
 Only in the rare case of a large earthquake will there be a warning of strong shaking.

 Why not just use on-site seismometers instead of a networked system?

 Earthquake early warning can be based on data from a single station or from a network of stations, or a combination of the two.
 In a “single station” warning system, data does not need to be sent to a central processing site.
 However, using only one station to detect ground motion and provide an alert is more prone to false alarms.
 Accuracy and warning time are maximized when using a combination of warnings from single stations and a regional seismic network.
 For the optimum performance during a moderate to large earthquake, we combine on-site and regional warning approaches in the CISN ShakeAlert demonstration system.

 How does California’s current earthquake monitoring system support EEW?